bevirtuous/redux-props/README.md

 The options object is used to control when the `consume` function should map the props.
 It will consider 2 keys, `stateChanged` and `propsChanged`, which are both functions.

 ##### stateChanged(prevState, nextState)
-Use this function to prevent unecessary updates if the relevant values in the store have not changed.
+Use this function to prevent unnecessary updates if the relevant values in the store have not changed.

 ##### propsChanged(prevProps, nextProps)
-Use this function to prevent unecessary updates if the component props have not changed.
+Use this function to prevent unnecessary updates if the component props have not changed.